evanshortiss/fhlog/README.md

 Another loggging library!?
 Yes.
 But this one is different.
 It's written with both the client and server in mind.
-It has the same API when runnning on the client or server (Node.js), supports being _require_d in Node/Browserified apps, and also can be installed using Bower; great news if you want to use the same log library on both the client and server!
+It has the same API when runnning on the client or server (Node.js), supports being _required_ in Node/Browserified apps, and also can be installed using Bower; great news if you want to use the same log library on both the client and server!